The orienting response: a DBR-friendly explanation

 changes in breath

-In DBR, these are meaningful.
+In DBR, these signals matter.
 We go slowly and stay within capacity.

 Frequently asked questions